East Melbourne

 Educational achievement in East Melbourne places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-East Melbourne has a notably higher level of educational attainment than broader national averages.
-Among residents aged 15 years and above, 67.4% have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-The area's educational advantage is reflected in its high proportion of bachelor degree holders (39.8%), postgraduate qualifications (21.8%), and graduate diplomas (5.8%).
-Vocational pathways are also prevalent, with advanced diplomas accounting for 9.5% and certificates for 6.3%.
+East Melbourne has a higher educational attainment than national and state averages.
+As of 2016 data, 67.4% of residents aged 15 and above have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+The area's most common qualification is the Bachelor degree (39.8%), followed by postgraduate qualifications (21.8%) and graduate diplomas (5.8%).
+Vocational pathways account for 15.8%, with advanced diplomas at 9.5% and certificates at 6.3%.

 Frequently Asked Questions - Education